VulturARG/test_exercice_01/docs/problems.md

 1. Create a script that will consume data from the HTTP API endpoints described below and output sensor data to **stdout** in [JSON Lines format](https://jsonlines.org/).
 NOTE: You are **not** expected to create your own server backend.
 Although the data is mocked, use the provided endpoints as though they serve real data.

       Each line should contain:
     - The device data from config file.
     - An additional value, `date_time`, which contain the current date time in ISO 8601 UTC **date time** (i.e. "2021-09-06 17:01:07)
     - An additional value, `sensor_data`, which contain all data load from de sensors:
       Each `sensor_data` line should contain:
       - id sensor value as key.
-      - Sensor type, sensor value and sensor unit as values.
+      - Sensor type, sensor value and sensor unit and sensor status.
-        The sensor value can be a real number between sensor range, `NA` if sensor can't be read, `SE` if there are a sensor error or `OoR` if sensor data is out of range.
+        The sensor value can be a real number between sensor range.
+        The sensor status will be: `OK` if data is between the sensor ranges, `NA` if sensor can't be read, `SE` if there are a sensor error or `OoR` if sensor data is out of range.
 2. Add a new field named `dew_point`.
 This is a calculated valued.
+See formula bellow.
+You can find the ids of sensor to combinate to make these calculations in `conf/sensor_to_calculate.csv`
+      Each line should contain:
+    - The device data from config file.

 Note: all real number output must be a JSON Number.